drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 Y

-This defines the end raster for a landscape-change event (i.e. the array this :py:`Scape` will change into over the course of the event).
-As the capitalized reminder in the parameters file mentions, this raster must of course have the same dimensions as the `Land` to which the `Scape` belongs;
+This defines the end raster for a :py:`Landscape`-change event (i.e. the array this :py:`Layer` will change into over the course of the event).
+As the capitalized reminder in the parameters file mentions, this raster must of course have the same dimensions as the `Landscape` to which the `Layer` belongs;
 otherwise, Genomics will throw an Error.
 Defaults a placeholder array of zeros, so should be parameterized to meet your needs.
 Valid values are a 2-d :py:`np.ndarray` object (stipulating the raster itself), or a :py:`str`